Subject: Code of Business Conduct

 Revised: May 15, 2018

 1 — POLICY

-We will handle all information given to the University in confidence in accordance with applicable legal, ethical and professional standards.
+We will handle all information given to the University in confidence in accordance with applicable university policies and ethical, legal and professional standards

 We will not disclose Information in an educational record without the student’s consent, which consent may be implied, or as required by law.